How might a mortgage deferral affect my renewal?

 By 11 May 2020 4 min read

-Because of the widespread financial implications brought on by the COVID-19 pandemic, some homeowners are considering deferring or are already deferring their mortgage payments.
-This allows homeowners to suspend their mortgage payments, including both principal and interest, for a defined period of time.
+Because of the widespread financial implications brought on by the COVID-19 pandemic, some homeowners chose to defer their mortgage payments.
+This allowed homeowners to suspend their mortgage payments, including both principal and interest, for a defined period of time.
 However, if you have life and/or disability insurance on your ATB mortgage, those premiums will continue to be debited from your account to maintain your coverage.

 Another important thing to consider is how a mortgage deferral can impact your mortgage and payments come renewal time.
 For the purpose of this article, we’ll assume that the mortgage rate at renewal stays the same as your current mortgage rate.
 In reality, your mortgage rate will likely change and could go up or down, depending on what market rates are at that point in time.